 Does AGCS have any mentorship programmes?

 We do, but this year we are doing it differently with what we call the “reverse mentorship”.
 When it comes to mentoring, what usually comes to mind is having the more experienced senior people giving advice to the less experienced people; but when you think about it, there is always something you can share or teach others regardless of which position you are in.

 We have sent out a survey for this scheme asking our employees what they can offer and what they want to learn.
 Once we have gotten the responses back, we can do the pairing.
 The mentorship selection range is quite broad, it ranges from career development, social media and soft skills to strategic planning or even more lifestyle options like sports and travelling.
 It can be outside of work too, as mentoring doesn’t have to be just about work.

 Lastly, do you have any advice for females on how to progress and succeed in traditionally male-dominated environments?

 Create value that contributes to the company with your expertise with confidence!

 For example, HR has always been viewed as an administrative and support function that handles payrolls and benefits administration, but over the years we have evolved to be more strategic through providing professional advice and managing human capital effectively.
 I am glad to be part of the evolution journey and gain the trust, friendship and respect along the way.

 In AGCS, HR is highly regarded as a strategic business partner.
-We are involved in business discussions and planning.Posted about 2 years ago
+We are involved in business discussions and planning.Posted over 3 years ago